Why is my butt flat after baby?

 Remember that there isn’t a “spot treatment” for fitness.
 Your body works as a system.
 So you really need to look at the body as a whole to determine imbalances, where the overcompensations are, and most importantly - your alignment.

 Was this helpful?
 If you need more support on creating an effective, comprehensive workout routine, you can fill out my application to get more information on 1:1 virtual personal training!
-I also have a 12 week postpartum program releasing in January - see the details here!
+I also have a pregnancy and postpartum program you can follow on your own!
+Check them out HERE!

 Like this post and want more?